What Is Influential Women in Manufacturing?

 We invite you to take Influential Women in Manufacturing's first-ever Career Development and Gender Diversity survey.
 Your responses will inform future workforce stories on InfluentialWomeninManufacturing.com and will be included in a dedicated special report that will be available for complimentary download in fall 2019.

-Putman Media, with our sponsoring partner, Rockwell Automation, is proud and honored to present the 2018 Influential Women in Manufacturing eBook.
+Putman Media is proud and honored to present the 2018 Influential Women in Manufacturing eBook.
 The 22 women profiled here, nominated by their peers in industry and voted as IWIM by an eight-member team of Putman editors, represent a wide range of industry verticals – from pharmaceutical production to oil & gas to academia to industrial automation and intelligence.
 The eBook contains profiles and inspirational quotes from each honoree, an introduction by Christine LaFave Grace, and "Talent shortage drives diversity initiatives" by Rockwell Automation.

 Watch the On-Demand Webinar: Strategies to Retain and Advance Women in Industry

 As manufacturers work to address their hiring needs and cultivate leadership for their organization's future, what strategies can help ensure that women are represented in the hiring and promotion pools?
 What are some of the keys to fostering a culture of inclusion — one that supports retention of female employees and elevation of innovative women leaders?
 This roundtable discussion features perspectives from three members of Putman Media's inaugural class of Influential Women in Manufacturing.